 9. Pevensey Castle, Pevensey, East Sussex

-Pevensey Castle dates all the way back to Roman occupation.
+Pevensey Castle dates back to the Roman occupation.
 It is known that it was constructed in 290 AD, but its original use remains a topic of debate to this day.

-After Roman rule came to an end, the castle fell into a state of disrepair before being taken over by the Normans in 1066, from which point it was continuously occupied until the 16th Century.
+After Roman rule ended, the castle fell into a state of disrepair before being taken over by the Normans in 1066, from which point it was continuously occupied until the 16th Century.

 After those medieval residents left, Pevensey Castle returned to its abandoned state and remained so until it came into the hands of the government in the 1920s.
-It became a surprisingly useful location during World War Two when machine-gun posts were added to the castle walls to protect the area from German attacks.
+During World War Two, it became a surprisingly functional location when machine-gun posts were added to the castle walls to protect the area from German attacks.

-According to the campers, the woman passed by them on her way to the castle walls, appearing despondent and lost.
-Some pursued her to ensure her wellbeing but turned back once they realised she was not walking to the castle, but gliding.
+According to the campers, the woman passed by them on her way to the castle walls, appearing sad and lost.
+Some pursued her to ensure her wellbeing but turned back once they realised she was not walking to the castle but gliding.

 There have also been reports of a phantom army being heard approaching the castle walls.
-The spirits have not been seen by the human eye, but there is no mistaking the sounds of marching and chanting which have become synonymous with conquest and defence.
+The human eye has not seen the spirits, but there is no mistaking the sounds of marching and chanting, which have become synonymous with conquest and defence.

-There is no way to tell just which time period the invisible army is from, but some suggest it could be an entirely new army, comprised of the soldiers who lost their lives in the many bloody battles which have taken place at Pevensey Castle.
+There is no way to tell which period the invisible army is from.
+Still, some suggest it could be an entirely new army comprised of the soldiers who lost their lives in the many bloody battles which have taken place at Pevensey Castle.

 10. Michelham Priory, Hailsham, East Sussex